agorevski/TheCabin/SUGGESTIONS.md

 ## 📦 Project Structure

-### 8. Create a CONTRIBUTING.md
-Extract and expand the contributing section from README.md into a dedicated file with:
-- Development environment setup
-- Coding standards and conventions
-- PR review process
-- Issue reporting guidelines

 ### 9. Add CHANGELOG.md
 Track version history and changes.
 The extensive phase summaries in `/docs` could be consolidated into a user-facing changelog.